Bayesian versus frequentist statistics

 To understand these different interpretations of probability, the two branches of statistics use slightly different methods.

-Frequentist and Bayesian modeling
+Bayesian and frequentist modeling

 So, how does it work?
 Bayesian statistics uses the same data as frequentist statistics, but with a slight twist.
 We can understand Bayesian statistics by thinking about where it shares data and statistical models with frequentist statistics.